Lipen/bdd-rs/docs/guide/chapters/00_preface.typ

 *Path 1: Foundations First*

-Read sequentially through Parts I and II.
+Read sequentially through @part-foundations and @part-implementation.
 This builds complete understanding from first principles.
 Best for students and those new to BDDs.

 *Path 2: Implementation Focus*

-Skim Part I for notation, then dive into Part II.
+Skim @part-foundations for notation, then dive into @part-implementation.
-Reference Part III for advanced techniques as needed.
+Reference @part-advanced for advanced techniques as needed.
 Best for engineers building BDD-based systems.

 *Path 3: Application-Driven*

-Start with Part IV to see BDDs in action.
+Start with @part-applications to see BDDs in action.
 Return to earlier parts when you encounter unfamiliar concepts.
 Best for practitioners with specific use cases.

 *Path 4: Comparative Analysis*

-Jump to Part V for ecosystem overview and comparisons.
+Jump to @part-ecosystem for ecosystem overview and comparisons.
 Use earlier parts as reference.
 Best for those evaluating BDD libraries or approaches.